 The use of the Delete method is indicated for:

-5. Purge objects with varying content
+5. Purge objects with content variation

 When using cookie-based content variation, in addition to the host and path, the cache key will include the

 @@ separator followed by the name of the cookies used and values.

 For example, for the same URL http://www.yourdomain.com/, using content variation based on the “user” cookie, the cache keys could be:

-To purge objects with variations based on cookies, you can use a Cache Key Purge, reporting all the variations individually, or a Wildcard Purge, using
+To purge objects with cookie-based variation, you can use Cache Key Purge, entering all variations individually, or a Wildcard Purge, using

-When using Query String based content variation, in addition to the host and path, will the cache key include the separator? and the query string arguments used.
-For example:
+When using Query String based content variation, in addition to the host and path, the cache key will include the

-To purge objects with variation based on query string, you could use a Cache Key Purge, reporting all the variations individually, or a Wildcard Purge, using ?* at the end, or a URL Purge, informing in the URL only the arguments used in the cache key.
+?* at the end, or a URL Purge, entering in the URL only the arguments used in the cache key.
 If you use Query String Sort, the arguments must be sent in the correct order.

-When using Image Optimization, you will be using an advanced cache key.
+By using Image Processor, you will be using an advanced cache key.
 In addition to host and path, will the cache key include the separator

-Examples of cache keys using Image Optimization:
+Examples of cache keys using Image Processor:

-To purge images processed by Image Optimization, you can use a Cache Key Purge, reporting all variations individually, or a Wildcard Purge, using
+To purge images processed by Image Processor, you can use a Cache Key Purge, entering all variations individually, or a Wildcard Purge, using

-If you use cache optimization to deliver large files (sliced files), as in Progressive Download media, you will be using an advanced cache key.
+If you use cache optimization to deliver large files – sliced files – such as in Progressive Download media, you will be using an advanced cache key.
 In addition to host and path, the cache key will include the

 Examples of cache keys using optimization for delivering large files:

 @@* at the end.
 You can also use the Cache Key Purge, as long as you enter the cache key for all slices correctly.

-By default, Azion only allows caching of the GET and HEAD methods.
-You can enable the POST method cache in your Cache Settings, in which case you will be using an advanced cache key.
-In addition to the host and path, the cache key will include the
+By default, Azion allows caching of GET and HEAD methods only.
+You can enable the POST caching in your Cache Settings, in which case you will be using an advanced cache key.
+In addition to host and path, the cache key will include the

-To purge these objects, you can use a Cache Key Purge, reporting all variations individually, or a Wildcard Purge, using
+To purge these objects, you can either use a Cache Key Purge, entering all variations individually, or a Wildcard Purge, using